Dealing With A Rogue Buffalo

-For years Ray shared the country around his property with a number of feral buffalo.
+For years Ray has shared the country around his property with a number of feral buffalo.
 Like many Territorians, he enjoyed seeing them.
 Feral buffalo have been part of the Northern Territory landscape since their introduction in the mid-1800s and remain an icon of the Top End.
-Massive old bulls are an impressive sight and a reminder of the wild nature of northern Australia.
+Large old bulls are a particularly impressive sight.

 What Ray didn't realise was that one particular bull had begun frequenting his property.